sashalex007/quartz_blog/content/leetcode/Reverse nodes in k  group.md

 I came up with a slightly different approach from above.
 Basically i stored the nodes in a list and if `len(list) == k`, I reversed everything in the list and reset the list.
 This is using `o(k)` memory, but it will be twice as fast as the above implementation, since we are not checking if `k` nodes are available every increment.
 However the above is way simpler, so I would stick to it.

+**Review 2**
+My analysis above is slightly incorrect.
+You can actually solve this iteratively and it's arguably easier.
+Took a few minutes but solved this one without much trouble.

 #review
 #hard